Chapter 4

 Let us note that the social structure which frames the current mode of reasoning is based on three pillars.
 The first is the statutory competence of the person making the decision.
 This mode of organization, which seems absurd to us in relation to the rationality expressed at the beginning of this chapter in the form of four conditions, takes on its full meaning when we place ourselves in a social environment in which it is belief which takes precedence and not scientific reason, that is to say a world before the 17th century.
 Indeed, in a world of beliefs the statutory distribution of power makes it possible to effectively limit the effect of generalized nepotism: to each their own prerogatives.

-However, once the rules of the scientific approach are well established, and mass education is effective, the decisions which result from a simple statutory distribution of power cease to be credible for a large part of the population.
+However, once the rules of the scientific method are firmly established, and mass education is effective, decisions based on a simple statutory distribution of power cease to be credible to a large part of the population.

-Indeed, one might have believed that the myths which elites use to build their decisions on simplistic heuristics are shared by everyone, which would have the effect of creating a broad consensus, and therefore making decisions acceptable.
-However, the interviews reported in the book The stupidity paradox: The power and pitfalls of functional stupidity at work show that the situation is asymmetrical.
-Only decision-makers believe myths; the people who are subject to the decisions are not fools.
-The recent so-called yellow vest revolt is another illustration of this.
+Indeed, one might have thought that the myths used by elites to build their decisions on simplistic heuristics were shared by all, thus creating a broad consensus, and therefore making the decisions acceptable.
+However, the interviews reported in the book The Stupidity Paradox: The Power and Pitfalls of Functional Stupidity at Work show that the situation is asymmetric.
+Only the decision-makers believe in the myths; those who endure the decisions are not deceived.
+The recent so-called 'yellow vests' revolt is another illustration of this.

 The second pillar, namely the strength of the social group that supports a decision, ensured the stability of the social system.
 Since decisions are supported by the most powerful groups, any hint of dissent can be nipped in the bud.